aizhanmaksatbek/demandForecasting/README.md

-# Graph Neural Network for Multi‑horizon Demand Forecasting — Favorita
+# Graph Neural Network for Multi‑Horizon Demand Forecasting — Favorita

 This repo adds a spatio‑temporal Graph Neural Network (GNN) baseline for the Kaggle Favorita dataset, predicting multiple future days for all (store, family) nodes jointly.